simklein/simsalabim/README.rst

-Simsalabim is a collection of my custom utilitiesin python.
+Simsalabim is a collection of my custom utilities in python.

 * Free software: MIT license